Introduction to the DMS500

-Traditionally engine particulate has been quantified using mass as a metric, derived through filter paper measurements.
-This technique has increasingly pushed the bounds of available technology, since the change in mass of the filter paper becomes progressively smaller as engine calibrations improve.
+Particle mass is normally measured for legislative purposes using filter paper measurements.
+This technique has required continuing improvement in sensitivity of mass measurement devices, since the change in mass of the filter paper becomes progressively smaller as engine calibrations improve.

-The new Euro 6 legislation brings a restriction on the number of solid particles a vehicle may emit, either as N/km for light duty or N/kwh for heavy duty.
-The particle counting technique is included in the legislation, using a Volatile Particle Remover to eliminate any liquid particles, and then a Condensation Particle Counter to count the solid particles which remain.
-From accurate flow rate measurement, the volume concentration (N/cc) may be calculated.
-This technique offers excellent sensitivity (for post DPF or gasoline measurements where concentrations may be comparatively low) and commercially available instruments include the Horiba MEXA 1000 SPCS and the AVL 489 APC.
+The particle counting technique is specified in the legislation.
+This technique offers excellent sensitivity (for post DPF or GPF measurements where concentrations may be low) and commercially available instruments include the Horiba MEXA 1000 SPCS and the AVL 489 APC.

-However, the T10-90% response time of Condensation Particle Counters is typically greater than 1 second.
+However, the T10-90% response time of Euro 6 PN Counters is typically greater than 1 second.
 Due to the highly transient nature of particle emissions, particularly from GDI engines, this restricts their use in calibration of the engine / strategy for compliance, although the final certification testing must be performed with such a system.

 The DMS500 system is a non-certification system which uses a different technique to measure particle concentration.
-The system offers a significantly faster time response, and is correspondingly able to give greater insight into transient calibration issues which contribute a significant proportion of the total emissions on cycle, while correlating with legislative measurements.
+The DMS500 offers a T10-90% response time of 200ms, and is correspondingly able to give greater insight into transient calibration issues which contribute a significant proportion of the total emissions on cycle, while correlating with legislative measurements.

-The DMS500 has been adopted by vehicle manufacturers and engine developers worldwide as a key tool to understand and reduce particle emissions, particularly from GDI engines.
+The DMS500 has been adopted by vehicle manufacturers and engine developers worldwide as a key tool to understand and reduce PN emissions, particularly from GDI engines.

-- Measurement of the engine exhaust particle size / number spectrum from 5nm to 2.5μm
+- Measurement of the particle size / number spectrum from 5nm to 2.5μm

 - The fastest time response available: 10 Hz data, 200ms T10-90% response